-The school takes the following steps to minimise the risk of child-on-child abuse:
+The school takes the following steps to minimise the risk of child-on-child abuse -

-- Themed assemblies
+- Subject related assemblies;

-- Education through the PSHE programme
+- Education through the SMSC/Future Me programme;

-- Workshops and guest speakers (Future Me Programme)
+- Workshops and guest speakers;

-- Parental education, advice and support
+- Parental education, advice and support; and

-- Safeguarding displays and notices
+- Safeguarding displays and notices.

-- Anti-Bullying programme for those deemed to have displayed bullying type behaviours

-Consensual image sharing, especially between older children of the same age, may require a different response.
+\Consensual image sharing, especially between older children of the same age, may require a different response.
 Whilst not abusive, children still need to know it is illegal, whilst non-consensual sharing is illegal and abusive.

-The school's approach to pupil's sharing nudes and semi-nudes images and or videos (also known as sexting or youth produced sexual imagery is:
+The school's approach to pupil's sharing nudes and semi-nudes images and or videos (also known as sexting or youth produced sexual imagery) is:

-- Wishes and feelings of those students involved are gathered - Consideration is made relating to content, consent, age, whether images have been shared onwards, intent to harm, reckless misuse, and abuse - Consideration is given for potential referrals/actions (MASSH, Police, SRE intervention, emotional support, strategies to keep individuals separated in school, sanctions)

-- Parents/carers are advised of incident and considerations; and - Referrals/actions are carried out.
+- Wishes and feelings of those students involved are gathered; - Consideration is made relating to content, consent, age, whether images have been shared - onwards, intent to harm, reckless misuse, and abuse; - Consideration is given for potential referrals/actions (MASSH, Police, SRE intervention, - emotional support, strategies to keep individuals separated in school, sanctions); - Parents/carers are advised of incident and considerations; and - Referrals/actions are carried out.